-- · Website updates and maintenance.
+- Website updates and maintenance.

 - What audience(s) would the product(s) be intended for?

 - All users of deicer products.

-- How would the results benefit DOTs?

 Through the research analysis, testing, and comparison of deicer products so that DOT managers can make educated decisions on which products are most suited to their specific needs.